Karlarti100/Karlarti100/README.md

-# Hello, I'm Karl and welcome to my GitHub page 👋
+# Welcome to my GitHub page 👋

 ✨ I'm currently a student at Karlstad University, studying **IT-Design** with a focus on **System Design**.